ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/risk_correlation_ldlc_fpg_sbp_ikf/index.rst

 This process takes several steps.
 The ultimate goal is to generate risk-correlated distributions from which simulants will be initialized.
 I calculated Spearman’s rho using data from NHANES 2011.
 The steps below assume these are normally distributed, but it would probably be wise to try to find the “true” function form from a literature review.
 The first step is simply to create inverse CDFs from GBD data.
 Since the GBD distributions are empirical, the inverse CDF exists.
 It will be a step function, but this shouldn’t be problematic.
 Step 2 generates a random variable for each risk factor and simultaneously builds in the correlation.
 Next, transform the underlying GBD distribution into a uniform distribution on [0,1] by way of the Gaussian copula.
 Finally, use the inverse CDFs to transform these correlated random variables into correlated marginal distributions.
 Sample from these for initialization data.

 1. Compute the CDF for each GBD risk factor distribution and find each inverse CDF.
-Call this 〖GBD〗_i^(-1) where the subscript denotes the risk factor.
+Call this GBD_i^(-1) where the subscript denotes the risk factor.

 2. Define Z_i to be a random variable, where i = the number of risk factors.
 Generate random values for each 〖(Z〗_i 〖,Z〗_j) pair to be drawn from a bivariate normal distribution with (Spearman’s) correlation matrix **ρ_s**.

 3. Define U_i=Φ_Z (Z_i) which is the CDF of each Z_i.
 Since we sampled values for Z_i, this can be computed (may be a step function – smoothing might be too fancy).

-4. Generate X_i=〖GBD〗_i^(-1) (U_i) for each risk factor.
+4. Generate X_i= GBD_i^(-1) (U_i) for each risk factor.
 These will have the same distributions s their counterparts in GBD, and they will have appropriate correlation thanks to step #2.

 5. Sample from each X_i distribution to initialize the simulation population.